skip to content

 Interview series by Tara Murphy: Dr. Chiara Ciccarelli

-This blog is part of an interview series by Tara Murphy. pic.jpg Tara Murphy I’m Tara, a NanoDTC student here at the Cavendish Laboratories in the University of Cambridge.
+This blog is part of an interview series by Tara Murphy. pic.jpg Tara Murphy I’m Tara, a NanoDTC student here at the Cavendish Laboratory in the University of Cambridge.
 Since arriving here last year, I’ve come to realise the exceptional work being carried out by the brilliant women at the Cavendish Laboratories and I...

 Read more at: Amy Ogle – Maxwell’s first female undergraduate student